-The Director and Management & Leadership team will ensure that there is at least one of the persons who conducts an interview, has completed safer recruitment training.
+The Director and Management & Leadership team will ensure that there is at least one of the persons involved in the whole recruitment process, has completed safer recruitment training.

 The Director & Manager are committed to supporting the statutory guidance from the Department for Education on the application of the Childcare (Disqualification) Regulations 2009 and related obligations under the Childcare Act 2006 in settings.